AxisCommunications/jsontas/docs/examples.rst

       "team": "The Best Team"
    }

-Try changing the dataset 'name' or 'occupation' keys.
 Note that condition list is an 'AND' check so all conditions must be True for the 'then' field to execute.

 Expand